ericoporto/ags-manual-wiki/Globalfunctions_Room.md

     HasPlayerBeenInRoom(int room_number)

-Checks whether the player has ever been in ROOM_NUMBER (ie. has the 'First Time Player Enters Room' event there ever been run).
+Checks whether the player has ever been in ROOM_NUMBER (i.e. has the 'First Time Player Enters Room' event there ever been run).
 Returns 1 if they have, and 0 if they haven't.